particle-iot/device-os/README.md

 12. Build the marvin project for DFU usage.

-13. cd to the marvin/Debug folder and type the below command to program the marvin application via DFU: dfu-util -d 0483:df11 -a 0 -s 0x08007000:leave -D marvin.bin
+13. cd to the marvin/Debug folder and type the below command to program the marvin application to Internal Flash starting from address 0x08007000: dfu-util -d 0483:df11 -a 0 -s 0x08007000:leave -D marvin.bin

+14. For flashing to External Flash starting from address 0x00007000, run the following command: dfu-util -d 0483:df11 -a 1 -s 0x00007000 -D test.bin